marick/lens2/mostly_words/implementation04-get_and_update.md

 (`Access` avoids the problem of pointless updates by having two paths through the equivalent of lens functions: one that's purely a "get" and one that's a "get and update".
-It's a tradeoff.)
+That means it's more work to add a new data structure to `Access` than it is to write a lens for it, but you're more likely to need to replace a lens pipeline with a hand-coded get or update function.)

+Speaking of `Access`...